outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - other structures to use as problem/solution structures

       - these are highly relevant/useful cross-interface structures

+        - understanding structures
+          - empathy (as a prediction tool bc its an output of understanding)
+          - language (as a structural approximator of meaning)

         - sufficient/threshold or partial/subset structures (vs. completely aligning structures)
           - similarity/approximation/alternative structures